isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

-It is important for the users of the newsgroup to learn how to deal with flames properly, taking them as failed attempts to communicate instead of insults, and cooly pointing the offender to the relevant ressources to help him state his problem correctly.
+It is important for the users of the newsgroup to learn how to deal with flames properly, taking them as failed attempts to communicate instead of insults, and coolly pointing the offender to the relevant resources to help him state his problem correctly.
 The answer to 1.13 translates as follows:

 > "Not only in de.comp.lang.php, but in most other German newsgroups you